Solve Not Enough Space to Update macOS Sonoma/Sequoia [6 Ways]

 Way 4: Clean Up the Downloads Folder

 The Downloads folder often becomes a repository for files you no longer require.
 Sort through the files, delete what you don't need, and transfer important files to appropriate locations.
 This simple action can create a surprising amount of free space.
-Cleaning it up is straightforward to fix mac update Sonoma not enough space:
+Cleaning it up is straightforward to fix mac update Sonoma/Sequoia not enough space:

 • Click on the Finder icon in the dock.
 In the left sidebar, click on "Downloads."